altwalker/altwalker-examples/python-config/README.md

 ## Run the debugger with AltWalker

-Inside `config/config.ini` and `config/config.json` we have two configurations one for a development enviroment and for a production enviroment.
-The tests use the `TEST_ENV` env variabile to switch between the development enviroment and the production enviroment (by default the tests will use the developent enviroment if `TEST_ENV` is not set).
+Inside `config/config.ini` and `config/config.json` we have two configurations one for a development environment and for a production environment.
+The tests use the `TEST_ENV` env variable to switch between the development environment and the production environment (by default the tests will use the development environment if `TEST_ENV` is not set).

 ```bash
 $ altwalker online tests -m models/model.json "random(vertex_coverage(100))"
 ```

-You will see somethig like this:
+You will see something like this:

 ```
 Running: